thithi7110/node-express-sequelize-postgresql/README.md

 # node-express-sequelize-postgresql
-sample application of node-express-sequelize-postgresql
+This is a sample application of node-express-sequelize-postgresql

 Referenced by bezkoder repository.
 Thanks to the original author.

-Hot to excecute
+How to excecute

 1．Install postgreSQL